MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiinstallclassw.md

 Set this flag to disable browsing if a copy operation cannot find a specified file.
 If the caller supplies a file queue, this flag is ignored.

-##### - Flags.DI_NOVCP
+##### - Flags.DI_FORCECOPY

-Set this flag if <i>FileQueue</i> is supplied.
-DI_NOVCP instructs the <b>SetupInstallFromInfSection</b> function (described in Microsoft Windows SDK documentation) not to create a queue of its own and to use the caller-supplied queue instead.
-If this flag is set, files are not copied just queued.
+Set this flag to always copy files, even if they are already present on the user's computer.
+If the caller supplies a file queue, this flag is ignored.

 ##### - Flags.DI_QUIETINSTALL